Jewel Children With Autism & Rehabilitation Center Dubai

 There is no cure for the core symptoms of ASD.
 Some medications treat co-occurring symptoms that can help people with ASD work better.
 For example, dosing helps manage high energy levels, poor concentration, or self-harm such as hitting the head or biting by hand.
 The drug helps manage conditions such as seizures, sleep disorders, stomach, and other gastrointestinal problems, as well as concomitant mental health conditions such as anxiety and depression.

 Psychological approaches help people with ASD deal with anxiety, depression, and other mental health problems.
 Cognitive Behavioral Therapy (CBT) is a psychological approach that focuses on learning the relationships between thoughts, emotions, and behaviors.
-At CBT, therapists and people work together to identify goals, change people’s perceptions of the situation, and change their responses to the situation.
+At CBT, therapists and people work together to identify goals, change people’s perceptions of the situation, and change their responses to the situation through clinical psychology aspects.

 Complementary and Alternative Treatments